Richard Carrier: Proving History, On Historicity, and Outer Space

 Carrier has linked Proving History, On the Historicity of Jesus, and Jesus from Outer Space as an informal trilogy.
 Proving History introduces his Bayesian framework for historical method, On the Historicity of Jesus applies that framework to competing mythicist and historicist models, and Jesus from Outer Space restates the argument for general readers.

 Proving History: Bayes's Theorem and the Quest for the Historical Jesus (2012) promotes formal probabilistic reasoning in historical research, critiques the "criteria of authenticity" used in Jesus studies, and defends Bayesian probability analysis as a way to compare hypotheses.

 Carrier argues that Bayes' theorem should guide historical methodology.
 He maintains that a Bayesian analysis renders the ahistoricity of Jesus the most probable conclusion and that Jesus originated as a mythic figure rather than as a historical person who was later mythologized.
 Carrier estimates the probability of Jesus' existence at between 1/3 and 1/12000, depending on the values supplied to his model.
-Critics have rejected his methodology, calling it "tenuous", or "problematic and unpersuasive".
+Critics have rejected his methodology, calling it "tenuous" and "problematic and unpersuasive".
 Simon Gathercole argues that Carrier's conclusions "are contradicted by the historical data."

 On the Historicity of Jesus: Why We Might Have Reason for Doubt (2014) applies the framework from Proving History to the question of Jesus's existence, develops minimal historicist and mythicist models, surveys the surviving evidence, and argues that a mythicist reconstruction is at least as probable as historicity.